DFE-Digital/bat-design-history/app/posts/find-teacher-training/2018-11-27-maps-for-providers-with-many-partners.md

 - these schools cannot be broken down by subject, only by phase
 - providers do not want to give the impression that people can apply to specific schools

-> “We have to be careful that someone doesn’t apply to us because they want to work at a specific school … they can only apply to \[us\]” ([video](https://lookback.io/watch/j7XGfjfS8Bh4WrSzz?t=48m2.26s))
+> “We have to be careful that someone does not apply to us because they want to work at a specific school … they can only apply to \[us\]” ([video](https://lookback.io/watch/j7XGfjfS8Bh4WrSzz?t=48m2.26s))

 Breaking down schools by subject, if possible, can be misleading.
 For one provider they had 2 biology locations which just happened to be in Walthamstow, someone seeing that and looking from elsewhere might think that’s the only place they could be, which is not right.